csc7/PP5_CI_GDEC/README.md

     - Inclusion of Google fonts in Stripe elements based on https://stackoverflow.com/questions/44915511/stripe-elements-google-web-font-not-working, accessed on March 18th, 2022, at 6:20.

+    - To render last items in a "for" loop in Django templates: https://stackoverflow.com/questions/68494568/how-to-display-latest-5-orders-by-using-for-loop-in-jinja-django; https://stackoverflow.com/questions/36977773/how-to-reverse-a-for-loop-in-a-django-template-and-then-slice-the-result; https://stackoverflow.com/questions/36977773/how-to-reverse-a-for-loop-in-a-django-template-and-then-slice-the-result; accessed on March 29th, 2022, at 14:30.

     - Capitalize first letter of each word: https://stackoverflow.com/questions/1549641/how-can-i-capitalize-the-first-letter-of-each-word-in-a-string, accessed on April 14th, 2022, at 01:54.

     - To capitalize first letter in Django template: https://stackoverflow.com/questions/14268342/make-the-first-letter-uppercase-inside-a-django-template,